newtfire/newTutorials/rubyJekyll/tutorial.md

 *If redesigning a site, keep in mind that you will be changing the file structure for delivering your webpages.* So, in that case, let's not disturb the structure of your existing GitHub repo.
 Instead, we'll begin a new repo and adapt your files for your new website structure.

 Your Jekyll-powered website will need to be organized according to [Jekyll's file directory structure](http://jekyllrb.com/docs/structure/).
 Follow that link to get a sense of it.
+Notice that how the configuration folder and filenames begin with a leading underscore: `_.config.yml`, `_layouts`, etc.

+#### Create the `_config.yml` file

 ## Resources and further reading